 Many judges believe that the measure doesn't get to the root of the problem, and even misses the point, because a majority DUI offenders are never charged with drunk driving again.
 The Ohio State Bar Association also issued a statement saying they opposed the bill on grounds that it gives drunk driving offenders less incentive to enter into plea deals with the courts.

-The Koffel Law Firm represents more people charged with DUI / OVI in Ohio than perhaps any other Ohio law firm.
+Koffel Brininger Nesbitt represents more people charged with DUI / OVI in Ohio than perhaps any other Ohio law firm.
 "First offenders really are not the right cohort to focus tougher DUI sanctions," said Attorney Brad Koffel.
 "Just as yellow DUI plates have done absolutely nothing to prevent drunken driving, this measure will also fail in practice.
 Judges must maintain total discretion to review each individual's case at the first court date to determine what, if any, alcohol counter measures in place."